ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 ---
 id: art_reference
-name: Art in CORE
+name: Art in Core
-title: Art in CORE
+title: Art in Core
 categories:
     - Reference
 ---

-# Art in CORE
+# Art in Core

 !!! warning
     Flagged for Review.